SylviaRemington/safety-tracker-react-front-end/README.md

 ## Attributions/Resources <br>
 **Images:**
-- **Blue watercolor background image** - https://pixabay.com/photos/watercolor-background-design-paper-795161/
+- **Blue watercolor background image** <br> https://pixabay.com/photos/watercolor-background-design-paper-795161/
-- **Pink watercolor background image** - https://www.pexels.com/photo/magenta-abstract-background-7233364/
+- **Pink watercolor background image** <br> https://www.pexels.com/photo/magenta-abstract-background-7233364/
 - **Logo image** - Wrote my ideas down for how I would like the image to look with a lady's face looking upwards hopefully with a heart around her and have the main color be purple.
 I chose purple due to that being the "official color" for Domestic Violence Awareness.
 After I wrote all this down, I asked ChatGPT to design the logo.
 If I had more time, I would design it myself.

 **Libraries/Frameworks:**